flymyao/mvdom-patterns/README.md

-mvdom-patterns is a set of mini applications put together to illustrate some simple but scalable DOM and Javascript Centric patterns to build simple to advanced applications.
+mvdom-patterns is a set of mini applications put together to illustrate some simple but scalable DOM and Javascript Centric patterns to build small to advanced Web applications.
 YES, simple scale better!

 ## Concept